Reading Time: 12 minutes

 Setting the Mood for Writing

-• Play calming music or nature sounds.
+• Play some gentle, calming music or soothing nature sounds.

 Finding Your Ideal Writing Time